 Graduate Education

 Since 1990, the LRC has offered the Master of Science in Lighting degree for those interested in a multidisciplinary education in lighting.
-Soon after, a doctoral program was also established.
+During the early 2000, a doctoral program was also established.
 Whether you are a recent college graduate, an early career professional, or looking to start in the lighting industry, the M.S.
-Lighting program will prepare you for a career in design, manufacturing, or general lighting practice.
-This graduate program is suitable for those with a background in physics, engineering, architecture and design fields and includes a guaranteed, paid 3-month summer internship.
+Lighting program will prepare you for a career in lighting design, engineering, manufacturing, research, general lighting practice, or higher education.

 Career Opportunities After Graduation